KIPAC/StatisticalMethods/doc/GettingStarted.md

 ### If you have `python` already installed on your machine:

 Try the following on the command line:

-(Note that even if `python` is already installed, this `pip` method may not work as some packages require additional libraries that your system may not have.
-In such senarios, use the `conda` method below.)
 ```bash
 pip install ipython jupyter
 ```
 This will install IPython 4.0 from source, so may take a few minutes.

+> Note that even if `python` is already installed, this `pip` method may not work as some packages require additional libraries that your system may not have.
+In such senarios, use the `conda` method below.

 ### If you do not have `python`:

-Note that these instructions also work if you do have `python` installed already.
-This method may be preferable in any case, if you lack administrative privileges and want easy control over your `python` environment.

 The fastest way to get set up is with [`Miniconda`](http://conda.pydata.org/miniconda.html).
 Download and run